erikpvpdev/Titan-Neo-1.21.X/README.md

 This Mod is working on Neoforge!

-It was clonmed from the NeoForge-Gradle MDK for 1.21
+It was cloned from the NeoForge-Gradle MDK for 1.21